adamelliotfields/kubernetes-practice/kubeadm/README.md

 Make sure you configure a [firewall](https://kubernetes.io/docs/setup/independent/install-kubeadm/#check-required-ports)!

-All commands below are to be run by root.
-You can also paste the contents of [cloud-init.sh](./cloud-init.sh) into the User Data field of your cloud provider.
+You can also paste the contents of [cloud-init.sh](./cloud-init.sh) into the User Data field of your cloud provider (you might want to customize it first).

 ### Preparation

 First replace the stock `sshd_config` with a more secure one.
 You can view mine [here](https://gist.github.com/adamelliotfields/c12a78019cb964dcccf302263054f0b3).

 Note that this disables password authentication.
-Your server needs to have a RSA public key on it, and you need to have the matching private key on any devices you plan on using to connect to the server.
+Your server needs to have a RSA public key in `~/.ssh/authorized_keys`, and you need to have the matching private key on any devices you plan on using to connect to the server.

 Optionally, you can install [sshguard](https://bitbucket.org/sshguard/sshguard) to block brute-force SSH attempts.